 - egg albumin

-- contains egg – at the end of the ingredients list
+- contains egg – at the end of the ingredient list

-- sugar, chocolate, eggs – in bold type in the ingredients list.
+- sugar, chocolate, eggs – in bold type in the ingredient list.

 ‘May contain traces of’

 Manufacturers might include this warning if a food is made on the same equipment as, or close to, other foods that contain potential food allergens.

 It’s voluntary for manufacturers to use ‘may contain’ statements, so a product that doesn’t have a ‘may contain’ statement might not be safer than one that does.